fditraglia/ec2-for-econometricians/README.md

 Creating a Amazon Machine Image (AMI)
 --------------------------------------

-1. Launch a t2.micro using a public AMI.
-I'll use Ubuntu Server 14.04 LTS.
+1. Launch a t2.micro instance using Amazon's Ubuntu Server 14.04 LTS AMI as above.
 2. Log into the instance and install whatever software you want.
 I'll install R, Rcpp, RcppArmadillo and git as follows:

         sudo apt-get update